Subgroups

 The purpose of this multi agency group is to coordinate and lead county and system wide best practice on the topic, in line with statutory guidance.
 It supports key partners to identify and discuss safeguarding issues affecting those individuals with self-neglect and hoarding behaviours.

-You can read more about self-neglect and hoarding in our strategy and guidance document
+You can read more about self-neglect and hoarding in our multi-agency strategy document (revised May 2025) and our helpful Practitioner Guide.

 Safeguarding Adults Review Group